don-bski/perl-stuff/WLED_Librarian/WledLibrarianUsageText.md

 Enter ->
 ```
 ### Librarian Help Text
-The `Help` command will display the full help text on the console.
-To limit the ouput
-to a specific area, add one or two characters of the desired area. e.g. `help ex`.

 #### General
 Wled librarian is a simple tool that is used for the storage of WLED presets as
 individual entities in a database.
 These preset data are tagged and grouped by the